 Property and casualty (P&C) insurance is a category that includes liability and property protection aimed to cover costs associated with unexpected loss, damage, or legal matters related to an accident.
-It’s common for people to have P&C policies that cover big-ticket items in their lives such as homes, automobiles, and other personal items of significant value.
-Having this type of insurance coverage can go a long way in providing peace of mind but can sometimes fall drastically short of expectations when the need arises – the main reason?
+It’s common for people to have P&C policies that cover big-ticket items in their lives, such as homes, automobiles, and other personal items of significant value.
+This type of insurance coverage can go a long way in providing peace of mind.
+But, sometimes it falls drastically short of expectations when the need arises.
+What is the main reason?
 Lack of oversight in adjusting your insurance policy when circumstances change.
-We’ll highlight four insurance areas that can sometimes fall through the cracks and put you and your family at unnecessary risk.
+We’ll highlight four insurance risks that can sometimes fall through the cracks and put you and your family in unnecessary peril.

 1. Increased Costs

-Costs have gone up on everything, which means the replacement costs on your home have most likely increased quite a bit since you originally opened your homeowner’s insurance policy.
+Costs have gone up on everything.
+This means that the replacement costs on your home have most likely increased quite a bit since you originally opened your homeowner’s insurance policy.
 A quick way to determine if your coverage is still adequate to fund replacement costs is to follow the formula below:

 Insurance coverage limit divided by the square footage of your home = cost per square foot to replace

-For example: $1 million insurance coverage limit divided by the 2,500 square feet of your home = $400 per square foot available for replacement costs
+For example, a $1 million insurance coverage limit divided by the 2,500 square feet of your home = $400 per square foot available for replacement costs

-If the final number equals less than $300 per square foot, you are underinsured and should contact your insurance broker to adjust your policy limits to a more suitable amount.
+If the final number equals less than $300 per square foot, you are underinsured.
+You should contact your insurance broker to adjust your policy limits to a more suitable amount.

 Even if you haven’t completed a full home renovation, most people have done some sort of updating or home improvement project within the past ten years.
-These improvements can significantly increase the value of your home, but can be detrimental to your replacement coverage if your policy limits aren’t updated to factor in the new value.
+These improvements can significantly increase the value of your home.
+But they can harm your replacement coverage if your policy limits aren’t updated to factor in the new value.

-Similar to point the point above, if you’ve done some remodeling on your home, it’s essential to reach out to your broker to make sure your policy limits are in line with what it would require to replace your home as it is now versus when the policy was created.
+Similarly, if you’ve done some remodeling on your home, it’s essential to reach out to your broker.
+You want to ensure your policy limits align with requirements to replace your home as it is now versus when the policy was created.

 Having a child graduate from high school is a celebratory and pivotal moment in your family’s life.
 Typically, this is the time when most kids go off to college or move out on their own for the first time.
 This milestone triggers a significant change needed in your insurance policy coverage.
-Since your child has moved out, they are no longer considered a “household member” and coverage no longer applies to them.
+Since your child has moved out, they are no longer considered a “household member.”
+Coverage no longer applies to them.